Rustin170506/blog/_posts/2024-12-17-init-stats.md

 - Statistics
 ---

-# Background
+# Statistics

-Statistics collection is a critical component of any modern database system, serving as the foundation for query optimization.
-TiDB follows this industry standard practice.

-In TiDB's query optimization process, statistics play a fundamental role - they are the sole source of information used to estimate query costs and determine the most efficient execution plan for each query.
+Statistics collection is a crucial component of modern database systems, forming the backbone of query optimization.
+In TiDB, statistics are indispensable, serving as the sole source of information for estimating query costs and selecting the most efficient execution plan.

 TiDB collects several types of statistics for each table, including:
 - TopN values (most frequent values)